mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

   As you will see later, many dashboards are organized around the jobs names.
 * **allegro__branch_name** - When you develop and test a new feature it's handy to assign the branch/feature name as a label.
   You will exactly know the cost of the experimentation phase for this feature/branch.
-  It is also quite useful during major upgrades, to verify that after change the job is still as cost-effective as before.
+  It's also quite useful during major upgrades, to verify that after change the job is still as cost-effective as before.
   Deploy the copy of the job aside the current production, and compare the costs using this label.

 I also realized very quickly that billing export doesn't provide any built-in labels for the well-known resources like BigQuery datasets, Pubsub topics or Cloud Storage buckets.